philthinker/ICECUBE-VREPToolbox/README.md

 - The functions of Python APIs are limited now.
 They are tested on **Python 3.6**.

+- Some of the functions in ICECUBE v2.1 are not supported.

 ## Install

 - Copy the codes in the folder 'Lua' to the V-REP scene.

 - For MATLAB users, clone the master branch anywhere you want.
-Move 'ICECUBE_init.m' out of ICECUBE-VREPToolbox and trim the file based on your requirement.
+Move 'loadICECUBE.m' out of ICECUBE-VREPToolbox and trim the file based on your requirement.

 - For Python users, what you need is just the folder "Python".